-As the temperature drops and the sun retreats, it’s tempting to reach for the foods we know and love to be unashamedly comforting – piles of spaghetti bolognese topped with cheese, dollops of creamy mash potato with bangers, and steaming hot chilli con carne.
-Whilst these dishes will never fail to please, it can be easy to get stuck in a bit of a red-meat-and-stodge rut.
+With the festive season behind us and the winter stretching before us, it’s all too easy to reach for comfort.
+Piles of spaghetti bolognese topped with cheese, dollops of creamy mash potato with bangers, and steaming hot chilli con carne.
+While these dishes will never fail to please, it can be easy to get stuck in a bit of a meat-and-stodge rut.

-To equip you ahead of the indulgence of the festive season, here are our fail-safe tips for injecting some healthy, nourishing, feel-good food into your daily diet – by way of simply mind-blowing flavour, tip top textures and deliciously satisfying seasonal fruits and vegetables.
+Here are some fail-safe tips for injecting some healthy, nourishing, feel-good food into your daily diet.
+We’re not talking diet fads and ‘superfoods’, we’re talking fresh ideas packed with mind-blowing flavour, tip top textures and deliciously satisfying seasonal fruits and vegetables.
 Simple.

 1. Celebrate the power of peas and pulses